Raspberry Pi Usage Instructions

 ls /dev/fb*

-to view the devices.
-If two devices fb0 and fb1 appear, execute the following command to enable the fb1 device (the default is fb0) - Execute the following command to change the default configuration to the fb1 device
+to check the devices.
+If two devices, fb0 and fb1, appear, execute the following command to enable the fb1 device (default is fb0). - Execute the following command to modify the default configuration to use the fb1 device:

 sudo sed -i 's/\/dev\/fb0/\/dev\/fb1/g' /etc/X11/xorg.conf.d/99-fbdev.conf